Last Updated: 19th July 2022

 It is incredibly common to overspend on electricity bills.
 Whether it is from leaving lights on all day, heating or cooling the house more than necessary, or any other random electricity use we don’t need.
 It’s best to do a monthly review when your bill comes in and double-check that everything you use electricity on is making your life better.
 If not, it is likely a good idea to cut back.

 If you add up all the money spent eating out just 3 times a week for lunch, you could easily be spending $200 or more monthly just for the privilege of not making lunch before you leave for work.
-While this may be worth it for you, it is worth considering making lunch the majority of the time as it could really accelerate your path towards your savings goals.
+While this may be worth it for you, it is worth considering making lunch most of the time as it could accelerate your path towards your savings goals.

 Just like packing a lunch for work, making coffee at home may seem like it’s not worth it, but those $5 daily expenses add up.
 This is once again a very minor sacrifice you can make to save $200 or even more each month towards your savings goals.